couchbase/kubernetes/README.md

 ## TODO

-* Run this on a different Kubernetes environment other than GKE.
+* Documentation on how to run on a different Kubernetes environment other than GKE. (eg, AWS)
 * Improve the story when Pods go down.
 Currently some manual intervention is needed to rebalance the cluster, ideally I'd like this to be fully automated.  (possibly via pod shutdown hook).
 Currently:
     * New pod comes up with different ip
     * Rebalance fails because there are now 3 couchbase server nodes, one which is unreachable
     * To manually fix: fail over downed cb node, kick off rebalance
-* Improve the story on the "app-etcd" (I need my own etcd running to bootstrap the Couchbase cluster with, since the Kubernetes etcd is off-limits).
+* Improve the story surrounding etcd
-* Look into host mounted volumes
+* Look into persistent data storage host mounted volumes

 ## References